FAQ

 • Reprocessors and exporters to secure their income stream by confirming the sale of their PRNs prior to generation.

-• Buyers to manage cash flow and reduce exposure to price volatility
+• Buyers to manage cash flow and reduce exposure to price volatility.

 • How do I price a 28 Day Rolling Market in comparison to the spot market?

-• Prices in the 28 Day Rolling market are often comparable to the spot market.
-The 28 Day Rolling market would expect to trade at a premium to the spot market to reflect the cost of carry and the increased risk of unexpected price movement over time.
+• Prices in the 28 Day Rolling market are often comparable to the Spot market.
+The 28 Day Rolling market would expect to trade at a premium to the Spot market to reflect the cost of carry and the increased risk of unexpected price movement over time.

 • How do I know the contract will be honoured?